 It costs about $250 for three (you will need three if you have 3 stories or a larger home) and the investment has been incredibly valuable!
 You can get it HERE.
 Comcast and Xfinity also offer the same thing through their routers HERE and Disney Circle is also another great option because it can control your home devices and your mobile devices.
 Learn more HERE.

-Our Pact: Apple recently removed Our Pact from the App Store 🙁 you can read more about why HERE, but we downloaded it before then and it has SAVED us!
-Our Pact still works with Android and other smart phones though, and it is wonderful!
+Our Pact: Our Pact is back in the App Store!
+Hooray!
 It allows me to set schedules, keep certain apps closed, turn apps on and off anytime from my phone, allows me to set screen limits and see locations.
 It has made for a much less stressful phone experience for all of us.
 You can read about all the specifics HERE. where I go in depth about why I am crazy about the app!
 Disney Circle Go also does something similar.
 If you are thinking about smartphones this summer, you might want to read the 10 Things I Wish I Would Have Done Before Getting My Child a Smartphone click HERE.

 iPhone Screen Time: If I can’t have Our Pact, this works pretty well too.
 It allows you to set schedules for downtime, put a limit on the amount of screen usage, erase Safari off the phone, stop password changes and downloads and is pretty great all around.
 If you want to be able to control it from your phone for multiple kids, there are instructions online or you can go into an Apple Store and they are happy to help you there!
 If you want a step by step, I have it saved on my Instagram stories!